Virtual colony count: Inoculum effect

 An inoculum effect has been previously described for many antimicrobial agents, such that the agent is less effective when more bacteria are added to the assay.
 This effect is often observed with beta lactams when assayed against beta lactamase producing bacteria.
 The inoculum effect was potentially relevant to a study of HNP1, pro LL-37 and LL-37 that included both traditional colony counting and VCC side by side.
 In that report, it was found that traditional colony count survival values were less than virtual survival values for all peptides and strains tested.
 Because the inoculum of bacteria was 20-fold greater in the VCC assay compared to the standardized traditional colony count protocol used, the difference could have been due to an inoculum effect, although the effect would have been the reverse of the inoculum effect normally seen with other antimicrobial agents, since the higher inoculum showed more activity.
 This possibility was investigated in a series of VCC experiments mainly focusing on the defensin HNP1 and the bacterial strains E. coli, S. aureus and B. cereus.
 The results of six experiments demonstrated a pronounced inoculum effect of HNP1 against E. coli.

 Algorithms to analyze quantitative growth kinetics

 Complex Microsoft Excel spreadsheets used for the calculation of virtual survival and virtual lethal dose values, and a Visual Basic macro used to calculate threshold times, have been published.
+The spreadsheets and macro have also been deposited in GitHub.